Jeffrey Epstein's New York jail was short-staffed: reports | DW | 12.08.2019

 "Heads must roll," Republican Senator Ben Sasse, a member of the Senate Judiciary Committee, wrote in a letter to Attorney General William Barr.
 "Every single person in the Justice Department — from your Main Justice headquarters staff all the way to the night-shift jailer — knew that this man was a suicide risk, and that his dark secrets couldn't be allowed to die with him."

-'It is even said that he likes beautiful women as much as I do,' Trump (pictured with flag) once said of his erstwhile friend.
+'It is even said that he likes beautiful women as much as I do,' Trump once said of Epstein.
 'And many of them are on the younger side'

 'Changing the conversation'